 However, in the world we live in, it is more common to think of a dollar price of gold, rather than a weight in ounces of gold for the dollar.

-In 1934 the gold price was reset by US President Roosevelt in the Gold Reserve Act from $20.67 per troy ounce to $35.
+In 1934 the gold price was reset by US President Roosevelt in the Gold Reserve Act.
+From $20.67 per troy ounce to $35.

 While in 1980 there was a reset by the market where the gold price was pushed all the way up to $887.50.

-Then arrives at a gold backing to debt ratio for each of those two periods.
+He then arrives at a gold backing to debt ratio for each of those two periods.

 He uses the US national debt during these times.
 Then he takes the US gold reserves and the current gold price to give a total value of gold reserves.
 Finally, the gold reserves are divided into the total debt to give a gold backing to debt ratio.